tbhdbsys/angular-meteor-docs/client/content/migration/angular2/migration.angular2.code-migration6.md

 > We also commented the code that in charge of redirection to a list page, we will handle that later.

+Now, because we are implementing a replacement for App_body, we need to load the inner Template instead of the App_Body, so let's change it:

+{{> DiffBox tutorialName="migration-angular2" step="6.3"}}

 Now, we need to provide the `lists` object to the view - this will be that lists of Todo lists.

-We will create a `Mongo.Cursor` object according to the current code we have in `App_body` template helpers:

-{{> DiffBox tutorialName="migration-angular2" step="6.3"}}

-> Notice that we put the definition inside `autorun` scope because we use `Meteor.user` method, which can change if the user login or logout.

-Now let's implement the stub methods we created earlier, starting with `isConnected`:
+We will use MeteorObservable again, and create the `lists` as an Observable of the data in the Cursor (we will change the implementation of the Collection soon to support RxJS).

+> Because our MongoDB selector is depend on the use connection, and we want to update it when the user log in/out, we need to wrap our query with `Tracker.autorun`.

 {{> DiffBox tutorialName="migration-angular2" step="6.4"}}

-And `emailLocalPart`:
+> We used the `zone()` method in order to bind the async data fetch to the Angular 2 Zone of the current Component - so when the data changes - the Zone will trigger an update - and the view will update.

+Now we need to change the `Mongo.Collection` creation in order to have a Collection with RxJS API - there are multiple ways of doing it - in this case, we just wrap the existing Collection:

 {{> DiffBox tutorialName="migration-angular2" step="6.5"}}

-Great.
-Now our next step is to use the existing `Lists_show_page` in the `ListShowComponent` instead of the existing.

-First, let's make some modifications in the routes definitions because now we want to load only the template `Lists_show_page` inside the `MainContainerComponent`, and not as root route - it should go inside the main component of Angular 2.

-So let's remove the old definitions, and add `...` in the definition of the main route, to indicate that this route can have child routes:
+> You can use the `collection` property of the instance in order to get the actual `Mongo.Collection` that wrapped.

+Now let's implement the stub methods we created earlier, starting with `isConnected`:

 {{> DiffBox tutorialName="migration-angular2" step="6.6"}}

-And define the list-show route inside the `MainContainerComponent`:
+And the getter `userEmail`:

 {{> DiffBox tutorialName="migration-angular2" step="6.7"}}

-Now let's update `ListShowComponent` to load `Lists_show_page` instead of `App_body`:
+Now let's keep implementing the missing logic in our `MainComponent` - starting with the router links and the active route indication:

 {{> DiffBox tutorialName="migration-angular2" step="6.8"}}

-Remember the redirection we commented earlier? now let's add it, but now we will use another approach - we will create a route for that logic, and define it as default route - so when a client access `/` - the redirection component will run and redirect it to the `ListShowComponent`.

-So let's add the route first:
+We used a new Routes that not yet implemented - signin and join - so let's create stubs for them:

+{{> DiffBox tutorialName="migration-angular2" step="6.9" filename="client/imports/components/signin.component.ts"}}

-{{> DiffBox tutorialName="migration-angular2" step="6.9"}}
+{{> DiffBox tutorialName="migration-angular2" step="6.9" filename="client/imports/components/join.component.ts"}}

-And the actual component:
+And let's add them to the NgModule declaration:

 {{> DiffBox tutorialName="migration-angular2" step="6.10"}}

-Now let's go back to the `MainContainerComponent` and keep implementing the missing logic

-We need to add some booleans we use in our view, and we need to implement `isCurrentList` method, which we use in the view to check if the a list item is the selected list:
+And let's add the routes to the Router definition:

 {{> DiffBox tutorialName="migration-angular2" step="6.11"}}

-> We use `router.currentInstruction` to get the current active route in the Angular 2 router, and from that object we can get the active Component and it's route params.

-Few steps ago, we migrated the HTML template and we used a placeholders for the router's links - now let's replace them with real links:
+Let's implement `addNewList` action in our Component, which uses the existing logic from the old Blaze code:

 {{> DiffBox tutorialName="migration-angular2" step="6.12"}}

-> The use `routerLink` which is a directive that creates a link to Angular 2 route.

-At the moment we are still missing the Join and Signin routes, so let's defined them:
+And let's bind the action in the view:

 {{> DiffBox tutorialName="migration-angular2" step="6.13"}}

-And let's create stubs Components, we will later implement them:

-{{> DiffBox tutorialName="migration-angular2" step="6.14" filename="client/imports/components/join.component.ts"}}
+We need to make some changes in the implementation of the `methods.js` file, because we wrapped the collection with RxJS collection, so let's change the usage to use the actual Mongo.Collection object:

-{{> DiffBox tutorialName="migration-angular2" step="6.14" filename="client/imports/components/signin.component.ts"}}
+{{> DiffBox tutorialName="migration-angular2" step="6.14"}}

-Now the only missing things are the UI events for the buttons such logout and create new list.

-So first let's migrate the create new list code, and create a method on the Component:
+Let's implement `logout` method:

 {{> DiffBox tutorialName="migration-angular2" step="6.15"}}

-And let's add the event registration in the view:
+And bind the click event to the method:

 {{> DiffBox tutorialName="migration-angular2" step="6.16"}}

-We will do the same for logout:

-{{> DiffBox tutorialName="migration-angular2" step="6.17"}}

-And use it in the view:

-{{> DiffBox tutorialName="migration-angular2" step="6.18"}}

 > The only missing thing at the moment is the `currentUser` field in this Component - we will add it in the next step.

-Now we can remove the old Blaze Templates from the project (commit #6.19).
+Now we can remove the old Blaze Templates from the project (commit #6.17).

 So at the moment, we have fully migrated Blaze Template and all the application features works as before!